Paul Andréota: Biography

 The onset of World War II changed Andréota's life dramatically.
-He spent part of the period of the German occupation of France in Marseille, which became the setting for his first novel after the war, Hors Jeu (lit.
+He spent part of the period of the German occupation of France in Marseille.

+For a time it was free of German occupiers and was operated under the Vichy government.
+His postwar writing reflected that period, and the city of Marseille was the setting for his first novel after the war: Hors Jeu (lit.
 "Offside"), published by Grasset in 1947.
-He then wrote and published Evangeline (1948), which he dedicated to his friend, writer Michel Perrin, and Attentat à la pudeur (lit.
+His next novel, Evangeline (1948), was dedicated to his friend, writer Michel Perrin'.
+He published Attentat à la pudeur (lit.
 "Indecent Assault") in 1949.
-These two autobiographical novels inspired him to move in another direction.
+After completing these latter two autobiographical novels, he was inspired to change his direction in writing.

-He then became a screenwriter, doing adaptations and dialogues.
+He became a screenwriter, beginning with adaptations and dialogues.
 He wrote approximately 40 films, collaborating with famous directors.

-In 1968, while continuing to write for the stage, he returned to literature.
+In 1968, he also wrote for the stage, but returned to literature.
 Meanwhile, he also wrote screenplays and dialogues for the TV series Commissaire Moulin and Marie Pervenche.
 Later, under the pseudonym Paul Vance, he published two crime novels for Le Masque (lit.
 "The Mask").